 Finally, connect the 16VAC to the system.
-The red Power On indicators will illuminate in all cabinets.
+The 'Power On' indicators will illuminate in all cabinets.
 It is recommended to test the control equipment separately prior to connecting it to the lobby equipment.
-To test communications with the tenant, connect a standard tone telephone to lobby or guard terminals.
+To test communications with the tenant, connect a standard tone telephone to lobby terminal.
 Dial the four digit Relay Number.
 The proper relay card indicator will illuminate and you will establish communication.